choppystick/Leetcode-solutions/README.md

 # LeetCode Solutions Repository

 This repository contains my solutions to a variety of LeetCode problems, organized by topics and categories, including SQL queries, Pandas exercises, and the LeetCode 75 series.
-Each problem folder includes solutions in MySQL, MsSQL, R and Pandas where applicable.
+Each problem folder includes solutions in MySQL, MsSQL, R and Python where applicable.

 ### SQL Top 50 Q
 A collection of solutions for the top 50 SQL questions on LeetCode.
 Solutions are categorized under topics like `SELECT` and `BASIC JOINS`.
 Each question folder contains: